Certifications / Cloud

 What is VMware ESXi?

 ESXi is a world-leading bare-metal hypervisor created and provided by VMware.
 A hypervisor is an operating system that lets you run many servers, known as virtual machines, on one physical server.
-We use the term bare-metal because ESXi is installed directly onto physical hardware, rather than an application on top of an existing operating system.

 VMware ESXi is one component of many in the VMware vSphere suite, which contains other software such as vCenter Server for managing multiple ESXi servers.
-VMware ESXi is also known as the vSphere Hypervisor, highlighting the fact that it's part of the vSphere suite of products.
+VMware ESXi is also known as the vSphere Hypervisor, highlighting that it's part of the vSphere suite of products.

-Free vSphere Hypervisor
+Free vSphere Hypervisor (discontinued)

 Paid vSphere Hypervisor